carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 - **dhcp-range**: This defines the IP range that dnsmasq will assign to the worker nodes, with a lease time of 12 hours.
 - **dhcp-option=option:dns-server,192.168.0.1**: Specifies the DNS server for the DHCP clients, which is the master node itself.

+Add the following lines of code to the file:
 ```yaml
 port=53
 bogus-priv